bferro373/ECE49595-OSS/README_Cont.md

 ## Contributions

-This section details the issues we solved to contribute to Cutter
+This section details the issues we solved to contribute to Cutter.

 ### Issue 1